jerryq0101/xv6-riscv/README.md

 This implementation was built on and inspired by:
 - The xv6 operating system (MIT) (More in [ORIGINAL-README](./ORIGINAL-README))
+- Linux kernel's memory management subsystem
 - "Operating Systems: Three Easy Pieces" by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau
-- Linux kernel's memory management subsystem

-## Author
+## Author for this implementation

 Ji (Jerry) Qi - ([jerryqi.xyz](https://jerryqi.xyz))
+List of xv6-riscv authors in [ORIGINAL-README](./ORIGINAL-README)

 Would love to know if you have any comments / suggestions / feedback to this implementation.